DeepGraphLearning/MATH60629A_2025A/project.md

 | [MATH60629A](main.md) | [Lectures](lectures.md) | [Lab](lab.md) | [Quizzes and Assignment](homework.md)  | [Project](project.md) | [Office hours](office_hr.md)
 # Machine Learning for Large-Scale Data Analysis and Decision Making (MATH60629A): Winter 2024

 This project will be worth 40% of your final grade.
-You must work in teams of two or three.
+You must work in teams of three or four.

 ## Grading Scheme
 ### Project Report (29%)